 26 specialty coffee shops are now open in Bucharest, making my home city a new pin on the European coffee destinations map.
 At this opening rate, it’s hard even for a local to test them all, but that’s a sweet goal for any coffee lover.

-My Bucharest Coffee Guide includes all known specialty coffee shops in the city, insights and observations, tested places, photos, and a Coffee Map of Bucharest.
+My Bucharest Coffee Guide includes all specialty coffee shops I know in the city, insights, and observations, tested cafés, photos, and a Coffee Map of Bucharest.

 Specialty Coffee Scene in Bucharest